jjst/jjst.github.io/content/rc-return-statement.md

 For me, the Recurse Center meant having the time and freedom to code for myself, with no constraints whatsoever.
 But also the freedom to not code when I didn't want to.

-This meant I spent pretty much my entire first week helping people and [pairing](https://en.wikipedia.org/wiki/Pair_programming) on their own projects or various Hackerrank or Project Euler problems (people pair a lot at RC).
+This meant I spent most of my first week helping people and [pairing](https://en.wikipedia.org/wiki/Pair_programming) on their own projects, or on Hackerrank or Project Euler problems (people pair a lot at RC).

 And then I attended some workshops, and I got some new project ideas.
 I started a project combining some Javascript rendering with a Flask backend (I've used Python, but had never built anything with Flask before) to generate random